-The non-executive Director and the independent non-executive Directors are appointed for a specific term of three years, subject to renewal after the expiry of the then current term.
+The independent non-executive Directors are appointed for a specific term of one year, subject to renewal after the expiry of the then current term.

 The Company's articles of association (the "Articles of Association") provides that all Directors appointed by the Board to fill a casual vacancy shall be subject to re-election by shareholders at the first general meeting after appointment.